Subscribe

 Conversion

-It’s crucial to commit to both digital strategy and digital consistency when investing in new tech tools like intelligent site search.
-While the strategy will help you attain your goals, consistency has a major impact on the buyer’s journey, including the transaction — meaning, all your search tools, UI components, and content must lead your prospect to the end of the sales funnel.
+All in all, it’s crucial to commit to both digital strategy and digital consistency when investing in new tech tools like intelligent site search.
+Remember, consistency has a major impact on the buyer’s journey, including the transaction — meaning all your search tools, UI components, and content must lead your prospect to the end of the sales funnel.

-Even though the above actionable steps indicate a successful online customer journey, there is still a large gap between the features that are actually making it to roadmaps, such as online self-service tools, omnichannel strategy, and content marketing, and the ones that occupy wishlists.
-Read our report for more information, and consider using a connected, cohesive solution like Bloomreach to make the buyer decision-making process easier for prospects and returning customers, and thus, more lucrative for your business.
+Even though the above actionable steps indicate a successful online customer journey, there is still a large gap between the features that make it to roadmaps, such as online self-service tools, omnichannel strategy, and content marketing, and the ones that occupy wishlists.
+Check out our report for more information, and consider using a connected, cohesive solution like Bloomreach Discovery (and Content).
+Overall, it will make the buyer decision-making process easier for prospects and returning customers and more lucrative for your business.
+For more information on this topic, read about B2B best practices and the steps your distributors need to take to drive business success.

 Found this useful?
 Subscribe to our newsletter or share it.